 “If you have ears to hear, listen,” Jesus repeatedly says.
 It is the first act of the art of prayer, the middle act, and the last act.
 Over time we find the wisest and most humble among us understand prayer to be “nothing but listening.”

-MT: “Nothing, he just listens… if you don’t understand that, I can’t explain it.”
+MT: “He doesn’t say anything.
+He listens… and if you don’t understand that, I can’t explain it.”

 Inexplicable, but not without gaining understanding.
 Learning to pray often reveals our constant novice status when we think we ought to have graduated.
 But as Mother Teresa reveals, we are always just learners, we are always just listeners.